 For the year under review, the Directors are continually and regularly updated on the Group's business and governance practices.
-On a half yearly basis, the Board is briefed on recent changes to the accounting standards and regulatory updates.
-Briefings and updates provided for Directors for the financial year ended 31 December 2023 include the following:
+On a half yearly basis, the Board is briefed on any material recent changes to the accounting standards and regulatory updates.
+Briefings and updates provided for Directors in FY2024 include the following: